30 Aug Best Resources for a First-Time Gun Owner

 Remember though that a person’s opinion is just that: their own opinion.
 What works for them might not work for you and vice versa.
 Make sure that you aren’t simply just following the crowd and be sure that the source you are listening to is reputable.

-Your local firearms instructors are excellent resources for a first-time owner.
+Local firearms instructors, like the experts at Tactical Dynamics, are excellent resources for a first-time owner.
 You’ve probably already taken a safety course with someone and will have seen the amount of information instructors have.
-Good instructors can relate their firsthand experiences to yours and will be able to recommend gear toyou.
+Good instructors can relate their firsthand experiences to yours and will be able to recommend gear to you.
 They’ll have a personal connection with you that online reviews can’t match.
 An instructor will generally be willing to lend you gear for a class, so you can even get some on-hand experience with a holster, firearms, etc. before you spend your money in a store.

 There’s also no substitute when it comes to training than a reputable instructor.
 Check social media for reviews and see if their website is up to par.
 If the instructor is willing to share some of his or her knowledge without exchanging cash, you’re in a good place.
 Of course our blog is one such place!